 The journal isn’t extremely thick or heavy, although it is printed on recycled heavyweight card stock so your ink pen won’t bleed through.

-Do your travels not take you all over the globe?
+Are you travels limited to a specific continent instead of the entire globe?
 That’s ok; the Journey Journal is also available as a US map edition, a Europe map edition, an Asia map edition, an Australia map edition and a Canada map edition.

 The Indestructible Field Book – Best Travel Journal All-Weather